Brno-Country District

 Brno-Country District (okres Brno-venkov) is a district in the South Moravian Region of the Czech Republic.
 Its capital is the city of Brno.
-The most populated town of the district is Kuřim.
+The most populous town of the district is Kuřim.
 The district is made up of 187 municipalities, which is the highest number within all districts of the Czech Republic.

 Administrative division

 Brno-Country District is divided into seven administrative districts of municipalities with extended competence: Ivančice, Kuřim, Pohořelice, Rosice, Šlapanice, Tišnov, and Židlochovice.

 List of municipalities

 Towns are marked in bold and market towns in italics: